P7XCKD/NF/Notes Factory/Semister 3/Rough Work/prj.md

 - **String[] args**: This is an array of `String` objects.
 It allows the program to accept arguments from the command line when it is run.

-In summary, `public static void main(String[] args)` is the method that the Java runtime calls to start your program.
-It must be written exactly this way for the program to run.